 McConnell has long had a reputation for wiliness, but it has now become obvious that he has been over-rated, one item of evidence being that he didn't appear to know a thing about Europe's healthcare systems, or even understand the terms he was using.
 For starters, a single-payer system is socialized health insurance -- not "socialized medicine".
 In many countries with single-payer systems, such as Canada, most medical providers are private, profit-making businesses.
 It may not even mean that the government is the sole insurance provider; in many countries with single-payer insurance, it co-exists with health-insurance industries supplying supplemental policies for those who want extra coverage.

-Nor is single-payer health insurance synonymous with "European healthcare", since a number of European countries -- including Switzerland, the Netherlands, and an out-of-the-way place named Germany -- have universal coverage obtained through a mix of private, for-profit, and not-for-profit insurers.
+Nor is single-payer health insurance synonymous with "European healthcare", since a number of European countries -- including Switzerland, the Netherlands, and an out-of-the-way place named Germany -- have universal coverage obtained through a mix of private for-profit / not-for-profit insurers.
 It is all the more surprising that Senator McConnell does not realize this because Germany has basically had this model since the late 19th century, when it was implemented during the administration of the notoriously Leftist Chancellor Otto von Bismarck.